-However, other treatments can mitigate cachexia and improve function.
+Other interventions can sometimes mitigate cachexia and improve function.
 Corticosteroids increase appetite and may improve a sense of well-being but do little to increase body weight.
 Likewise, cannabinoids (marijuana, dronabinol) increase appetite but not weight.
 Progestogens, such as megestrol acetate, 40 mg orally 2 or 3 times a day, may increase both appetite and body weight.
 Drugs to alter cytokine production and effects are being studied.
 Androgenic steroids are sometimes given but may adversely affect liver function and potentially accelerate growth of some cancers such as prostate cancer.

 Drugs Mentioned In This Article